In the Begining

-Meanwhile background research and discussions with the landowner went on until, in 2007, a lease was signed allowing work to start on 2.5 acres (1 hectare) of the gardens, mainly woodland.
+At the same time background research and also discussions with the landowner, Gisborough Estates, began.
+In 2007, a lease was signed with Gisborough Estates allowing work to start on 2.5 acres (1 hectare) of the gardens, mostly woodland.
 The initial work, funded by a grant from the Local Heritage Initiative, included:

 - A tree survey to assess the current state of the numerous trees in the area leased.